-Specification PERC S140

-On systems running Windows, if there is no NSID=1 present on the NVMe drive, the drive is not accessible and is marked offline.
+Specification PERC S140 On systems running Windows, if there is no NSID=1 present on the NVMe drive, the drive is not accessible and is marked offline.
 Firmware upgrades run on the NVMe drive are successful, however.

-Maximum number of namespace(s) supported 1

-NOTE: If the drive having more than one namespace(s) is connected, the drive is marked offline and is inaccessible.

-NVMe connectors PCIe/slimline

-NOTE: Only Dell-compliant NVMe PCle SSD 2.5 inch Small Form Factor (SFF), or NVMe PCle SSD Adapters are supported.

-Dell-compliant NVMe compatibility Yes

-Communication with end devices PCle

-Software-based RAID for NVMe PCIe SSDs Windows RAID: Volume, RAID 1, RAID 0, RAID 5, RAID 10

-Linux RAID: RAID 1

-NOTE: Non-boot virtual disks of any supported RAID level by the Linux OS installed on RAID-1 disk can also be created using native Linux RAID utilities.

-ass through NVMe PCle SSD support Yes
+Maximum number of namespace(s) supported 1 NOTE: If the drive having more than one namespace(s) is connected, the drive is marked offline and is inaccessible.
+NVMe connectors PCIe/slimline NOTE: Only Dell-compliant NVMe PCle SSD 2.5 inch Small Form Factor (SFF), or NVMe PCle SSD Adapters are supported.
+Dell-compliant NVMe compatibility Yes Communication with end devices PCle Software-based RAID for NVMe PCIe SSDs Windows RAID: Volume, RAID 1, RAID 0, RAID 5, RAID 10 Software-based RAID for INVINE Fore SSDS Linux RAID: RAID 1 NOTE: Non-boot virtual disks of any supported RAID level by the Linux OS installed on RAID-1 disk can also be created using native Linux RAID utilities.
+Pass through NVMe PCIe SSD support Yes